The 7 Best Mountain Bike Shock Pumps for Maintaining Your Suspension Pressure

 What’s the Difference Between a Shock Pump and a Tire Pump?

 The main difference is that tire pumps, like floor pumps, are designed to inflate a large air volume.
-The shock pumps can inflate a small volume of air but high pressures that go above 200 PSI.
+The shock pumps can inflate only a small air volume but at high pressures above 200 PSI.

 • There are air leaks when removing the thumb-lock head of a floor pump from the valve.
 This influences the resulting sag of the fork or shock.
 Yet, if you use a floor pump with a threaded head (Lezyne Steel Drive), there won’t be any air leaks.
 The sound of the leaking air you hear once you remove the head comes from the pump itself, not from the fork or shock, as Andreas Maschke from enduro-mtb.com explained.